Total Experience Records

 Total Experience Records was a record label founded by Lonnie Simmons.
 Its two major acts were The Gap Band and Yarbrough & Peoples.
-It originally began in 1977 as a production company whose albums were released by Mercury Records before becoming a label in 1981.
+It originally began in 1975 as a production company with the first release being a 45 with the Semper led group New Experience on Ariola Records.
+By the fall of 1978, the production company signed a label deal with Mercury Records, before Simmons decided to transform the production company into a label in 1981.
 From its inception in 1981 to late 1983, Total Experience was a subsidiary label of Mercury's parent company, PolyGram.
-In 1984, the label changed its distribution from PolyGram to RCA Records.
+In 1984, the label became independent, changing its distribution from PolyGram to RCA Records.

 History

 In the 1970s, Lonnie Simmons operated a club on Crenshaw Boulvevard in South Central Los Angeles called The Total Experience, similar to the West-Hollywood Roxy Theatre.
-Eventually he invested in a recording studio by purchasing the property previously occupied by Sound Recorders Studios on the corner of Yucca St. and Argyle Ave. in Hollywood.
+Eventually he invested in a recording studio sourced, brokered, and designed by George Semper who was musical director at the Total Experience club and friendly with Ron Kass (the Beatles Manager).
+The recording studio was previously occupied by Sound Recorders Studios on the corner of Yucca St. and Argyle Ave. in Hollywood and the Beatles US based studio.

-Simmons then launched his production company, and met the Gap Band through a friend, singer D. J. Rogers.
+Simmons then launched his production company, named after the nightclub, with the first release being a single titled "Soul Music" by New Experience.
+The studio quickly became profitable, with artists such as L.T.D. and the Jacksons recording albums there.
+Simmons met the Gap Band in 1977 through a friend, singer D. J. Rogers.
 He then had the idea to reduce the official lineup of the group from twelve members to its sibling trio of Ronnie, Charlie and Robert Wilson.
 After signing the Gap Band to Total Experience Productions, and securing the production company a label deal with Mercury Records in late 1978, Simmons himself personally produced the Gap Band's albums during their tenure, and co-wrote their breakthrough song, "Oops Up Side Your Head".

-While in Texas in 1977, Gap Band leader Charlie Wilson discovered Alisa Peoples & Calvin Yarbrough, who were performing as part of the band, Grand Theft.
+While in Texas, Gap Band leader Charlie Wilson discovered Alisa Peoples & Calvin Yarbrough, who were performing as part of the band, Grand Theft.
 Charlie convinced Lonnie to give the couple a chance, which paid off in 1980, when they released the song "Don't Stop the Music", which topped the R&B charts.
 This was immediately following the Gap Band #1 R&B song "Burn Rubber on Me (Why You Wanna Hurt Me)".
 Both of those albums went gold, and two of the Gap Band's albums went platinum.
-The first three Simmons-produced Gap Band albums, as well as Yarbrough and Peoples debut album The Two of Us were successful enough to give Simmons credibility to establish the production company as a full label, and he officially launched Total Experience Records in 1981.
+The first three Simmons-produced Gap Band albums, as well as Yarbrough and Peoples debut album The Two of Us were successful enough to give Simmons credibility to establish the production company as a full label, and after negotiations with PolyGram, he officially launched Total Experience Records in 1981.